new-production-institute/lauds-iot-backend/README.md

 #### Remote ansible preparation

-- On the ansible provisioning host a hostname and local IP address must be uniquely defined for the Devuan Pi in the `inventory.yml` file (eg, a host configuration example for `flirc-rpi5` is the repo is `)
+- On the ansible provisioning host a hostname and local IP address must be uniquely defined for the Devuan RPi5 in the `inventory.yml` file (eg, a host configuration example for `flirc-rpi5` is given as an example)

 The unique hostname should be related to the LAUDS factory sitename or consortium member name.